 The citizenship / nationality checking service team will not be able to provide advice about nationality.

-Changes to the Knowledge of language and life in the UK requirement for settlement and naturalisation
+The knowledge of language and life in the UK requirement for settlement and naturalisation

-From 28 October 2013, there will be two parts to the Knowledge of Language and Life in the UK (KoLL) requirement, both of which must be met by all applicants for settlement and naturalisation, unless the individual is exempt.
+There are two parts to the Knowledge of Language and Life in the UK (KoLL) requirement, both of which must be met by all applicants for settlement and naturalisation, unless the individual is exempt.

 - pass the Life in the UK test